Wiolarz/Polyspear/Documentation/Network.md

 ## Introduction

 First thing is that we do not use default Godot's network mode with RPC etc.
-We use *Enet* library, which is available in Godot (it's also backend for default mode).
+We use *ENet* library, which is available in Godot (it's also backend for default mode).

 Some parts of this document are detailed technical information, but don't